-The Association for Cooperative Operations Research and Development (ACORD), a nonprofit property and casualty insurance organization, provides the certificate of insurance form used by most insurance companies, agents, and brokers.
-It includes the date the certificate was issued, who issued it, who it covers, the type of insurance, and the policy limits, among other information.
+A commercial certificate of insurance form includes the date the certificate was issued, who issued it, who it covers, the type of insurance, the policy limits, and other information.

 If you receive a form from a vendor or subcontractor, check it over to ensure:

-View a sample ACORD 25 form: certificate of liability insurance.
+View a sample ACORD commercial certificate of insurance.

-Your certificate of insurance is a summary of your own coverage; it does not protect your clients.
+Certificates of liability insurance summarize your own coverage; they don't protect your clients.
 If you wish to include a client or customer on the policy, you can add them as an additional insured.
-Contact your agent or broker and ask them to change your policy to include any additional individuals or businesses that you want to cover.
+Contact your insurance agent or broker and ask them to change your policy to include any additional individuals or businesses that you want to cover.